gix-mkrspc/gix-mkrfridays-iot/README.md

 ---
 ## Hardware Setup
 1. Assemble the box
-Please follow the paired marks on the parts.
+> Please follow the marks on the parts, match each paired marks.
 The marks should be facing inside the box.
 <div style="text-align:center">
 <!-- make the following images centered -->
 <img src="./assets/assemble.gif">